Ollecram-Friends/JuliaPkgTemplates/mytemplate_howto.md

     - Click `Update` on the `DOCUMENTER_KEY` secret
     - Update the selection of organization repositories that may use this secret
     - Click `Update selection`

+*CAVEAT.
+The above approach is being deprecated, because it is not possible to define the same Deploy Key in multiple repositories*.
+GitHub [Machine users](https://docs.github.com/en/free-pro-team@latest/developers/overview/managing-deploy-keys#machine-users) is being investigated as a possible alternative.
+In this approach the KEY would not be associated to a ***repository*** but to a *virtual* ***user*** in charge of only running automations across all repositories.

 ## PHASE 3 - Apply fixes and improvements, then push the local repository